ForrestHurley/VSCode-SystemVerilog/supplementalGuides/InstallationGuide.md

 # Installation Guide

-Installation guide includes steps for building and publishing the project - **SystemVerilog language extension for Visual Studio Code**.
+Installation guide includes steps for building and publishing the project - **SystemVerilog Language Extension for Visual Studio Code**.

 ## Requirements